lenincompres/domify/README.md

 });
 ```

-It is recommended to only do this in the head element.
+It is recommended to only do this only once in the code.
 You may also take advantage of domify interpreting JS structural objects into CSS—nesting and all.

 ```javascript
 document.head.domify({